Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # ModalWX
-A 'source-code toolkit' for designing kybd-only UIs for PCs based on wxWidgets.
+A 'source-code toolkit' for designing kybd-only PC UIs based on wxWidgets.
 In a kybd-only GUI, the kybd serves the dual functions of text entry and screen-space selection.
 Such a GUI is therefore neccesarily "modal" in that it has modes of operation in which the meaning of keystrokes possibly changes over the course of the interaction.
-Unlike a WIMP GUI where the screen is functionally divided into windows and subwindows, in a Modal GUI, functional division is over time.
+Unlike a WIMP GUI where the screen is functionally divided spatially into windows and subwindows, in a Modal GUI, functional division is over time.
-At any given time, one mode is painting to the entire screen, and at different times, different operational modes are running the UI.
+At any given time, one mode is painting to the entire screen, and kybd input semantics are associated with that mode and at different times, different operational modes are running the UI.

 The advantage of a Modal GUI is